 There are boardwalks and lookout platforms on top of the mountain, along with a café at The Springs.
 The Fern Tree Tavern, which is near the beginning of the road up is also a lovely spot for a meal or drink.
 Check out this website for more info about things to do on and around the mountain.
 If you are hiring a car then you can drive up the mountain, or there’s a hop-on hop-off bus instead.
 You could also join this guided excursion to the top, with a local tour guide to tell you all about the history and interesting facts about the mountain as you go.

-The Cascade Brewery is the oldest continually operating brewery in all of Australia!
+While exploring the Cascades make sure you check out The Cascade Brewery, which is the oldest continually operating brewery in all of Australia.
 It was established in 1824 and features a beautiful backdrop of the mountain, with lovely gardens around it as well.
 Cascade makes a number of different beers, apple cider and non-alcoholic drinks that are popular throughout Tasmania and the rest of Australia.
 If you like beer then you will probably enjoy doing a tour of the brewery, although you can also just have a meal (and drinks, of course) in the bar, dining room or beer garden.
 There are also two different tours available, one that’s only for over 18s since it goes into the brewery itself and includes tastings or a history tour for anyone that doesn’t go into the brewery proper.
 You can book tours or reserve a table here.
 If you are planning to do a tour of the actual brewery, make sure you are wearing closed-toe shoes!

 Visit Salamanca and the Hobart Docks